Sale !!! Save 15% off supplements. Shop Now

 Food Intolerances and Sensitivities

 food sensitivity test can help determine which foods may be causing your symptoms.
-Some of the common foods related to leaky gut syndrome are dairy products, eggs, soy, sugar and gluten.
-After determining which foods may be causing your problems, you will need to complete an elimination diet.
+Common foods related to leaky gut syndrome are dairy products, eggs, soy, sugar, and gluten.
+After determining which foods may be causing your problems, you must complete an elimination diet.

 Begin the elimination diet by removing the inflammatory foods determined by the food sensitivity test.
-During this phase of the process, you will need to be extra careful that you are not consuming any hidden forms of the substance.
+During this phase of the process, you will need to be extra careful not to consume any hidden forms of the substance.
 For instance, many of today’s canned goods contain gluten.
 To ensure you have removed all traces of the inflammatory food, eat whole foods that you prepare yourself.

 leaky gut diet